Meghana-web387/Reactrepo/README.md

 # Reactrepo
-This conntains the components of react
+This contains the components of react and theory...